Soul And / Or Related Artists

 In the autumn of 2001, 'Rockin' You Eternally' and 'Leon Ware' were re-issued on CD in the U.K.

-Leon returned to the studio for a new project, entitled 'Love's Drippin', in 2002.
+Leon returned to the studio for the project, entitled 'Love's Drippin', in 2002.

 In 2004, an album entitled 'Deeper' was released on Blues Interactions Inc out of Japan.